thehimel/docker-kubernetes/2-images-and-containers/4-python-interactive/README.md

 # Run the container with interactive terminal mode.
 sudo docker run -it image_name

+# Automatically remove the container when it exists.
+sudo docker run -it --rm image_name

 # Restart the container with attached and interactive mode.
 sudo docker start -ai container_id_or_name
 ```